-You can define the access scope of users belonging to a user group by associating user groups with node groups.
+You can define the access scope of users belonging to a user group by correlating user groups with node groups.

 User group name Managed nodes Access scope Administrator group Manage all nodes The administrator group has access to all nodes and node-related resources (such as logs).
-This user group is for the overall management of ISM.
-Group other than Administrator Manage all nodes The administrator group has access to all nodes and node-related resources (such as logs).
-This user group is for the overall management of ISM.

-User group name Managed nodes Access scope Nodes in the selected node group Groups other than the administrator group have access to only those nodes and node-related resources (such as logs) that are within the node groups with which their own user group is associated.
-No managed nodes There are not any nodes or node-related resources (such as logs).
+This user group serves the overall management of ISM.
+Groups other than Administrator group Manage all nodes The administrator group has access to all nodes and node-related resources (such as logs).
+This user group serves the overall management of ISM.
+Nodes in the selected node group Groups other than the administrator group have access to only those nodes and node-related resources (such as logs) that are within the node groups with which their own user group is correlated.
+No managed node There are not any nodes or node-related resources (such as logs).

-In the subsequent descriptions, consider user groups for which "Manage all nodes" is specified as the managed nodes to be Administrator group.
+In the following descriptions, consider user groups for which "Manage all nodes" is specified as managed nodes to be Administrator group.

-If "Manage all nodes" is set as the managed nodes, the setting cannot be changed.
-Also, if "Nodes in the selected node group" or "No managed nodes" is set as the managed nodes, the setting cannot be changed to "Manage all nodes."
+If the managed nodes are "Manage all nodes," it cannot be changed.
+Also, if the managed nodes are "Nodes in the selected node group" or "No managed node," it cannot be changed to "Manage all nodes."